shrutikapatil9/shopping-store/README.md

-# 🛍️ Fashion Store - React App
+# 🛍️ Online Store - React App

 A stylish single-page fashion shopping website built with React.
 Users can browse products and add them to a wishlist.